Texas Sage Plant – Leucophyllum frutescens (Texas Ranger / Cenizo, Live Starter Shrub)

 - Beautiful silver foliage & purple blooms – soft, silvery-gray leaves year-round, topped with vivid purple-to-pink flowers in warm-season bursts.

-- “Barometer bush” – famously flowers in response to humidity and rain, putting on a fresh show after summer storms.
+- “Barometer bush” – famously flowers in response to humidity and rain, so it puts on a fresh show after summer storms.

 - Pollinator-friendly & deer-resistant – the blooms draw bees, butterflies, and hummingbirds, while deer tend to leave it alone.

-- Tough & low-maintenance – native, moderately salt-tolerant, and non-toxic to people and pets; perfect for low-water landscapes.
+- Tough & low-maintenance – also native, moderately salt-tolerant, and non-toxic to people and pets, perfect for low-water landscapes.

 Designing a low-water or native landscape?
 Browse more in our Shrubs & Bushes and Outdoor Plants collections.